rabinsonpyr/Dashboard_Norrebro/README.md

 ## What this is

-I built this for my workplace, Tandoori Masala in Nørrebro, Copenhagen, to replace manual end-of-day spreadsheet math with something the whole team can check at a glance.
+I built this for my workplace in Nørrebro, Copenhagen, to replace manual end-of-day spreadsheet math with something the whole team can check at a glance.